blahosyl/dinner-party/README.md

 ### User goals

+The same set of goals was determined for all users of the app regardless of whether they are first-time or returning users.

+- [UX1] I want to have a user-friendly and easy to use shopping list generator.
-- [UX1] I want to see what recipes are available
+- [UX2] I want to see what recipes are available at each stage of planning
-- [UX2] I want to choose one or more recipes to shop for
+- [UX3] I want to choose one or more recipes to shop for
-- [UX3] I want to see the ingredients for the dish I selected
+- [UX4] I want to see the ingredients for the dish I selected
-- [UX4] I want to get a shopping list of all ingredients correctly added
+- [UX5] I want to get a shopping list of all ingredients correctly added
+- [UX6] I want to adjust the shopping list based on the ingredients I already have
+- [UX7] I want clear instructions on the next step at each stage of the process
+- [UX8] I want to only see relevant information on the screen at each step of the process
+- [UX9] I want to be able to visually distinguish diffeerent kinds of information on the screen
+- [UX10] I want to know the result of each step/choice in the process

 ### Creator goals

+- [CR1] I want to create my first Python application
+- [CR2] I want to create an application that fills a real-life need
+- [CR3] I want to make use of Object Oriented Programming
+- [CR4] I want to reduce code redundancy as much as possible
+- [CR5] I want the app to handle all possible user input
+- [CR4] I want pre-empt unexpected user input that the application cannot handle
+- [CR5] I want the user to always be sure how to interact with the program
+- [CR6] I want the app to be as visually appealing as possible under the given constraints of the template

 ## Design

+### Scope

 ### Flow